Sunny Deol: Personal life

 Sunny Deol is married to Lynda Deol (a.k.a.
 Pooja Deol), who comes from an Anglo-Indian family.
 Her father, Krishan Dev Mahal, is an Indian while her mother, June Sarah Mahal, is British.
-The couple has two sons, Karan and Rajveer.
+The couple has two sons, Karan (b.
+1990) and Rajveer (b.
+1994).

 Lynda has also written the story of one of Sunny’s hit films - Yamla Pagla Deewana 2, while their son, Karan, was an assistant director on the same film and has rapped in a song sung by Diljit Dosanjh in the film.
-He made his Bollywood debut in 2019 with the Hindi-language feature film Pal Pal Dil Ke Paas.
-He then starred in the 2021 crime comedy film Velle, a remake of the Telugu film film Brochevarevarura.
+He made his Bollywood debut in 2019 with the Hindi-language feature film Pal Pal Dil Ke Paas, directed by Sunny.
+He then starred in the 2021 crime comedy film Velle, a remake of the Telugu-language film Brochevarevarura.
 He is set to play a role in Sunny Deol's upcoming film Lahore 1947.

 In June 2023, Karan Deol married Drisha Acharya in the presence of the entire Deol family, including Dharmendra, Sunny Deol and Bobby Deol.
 The same year, Rajveer made his Bollywood debut with the Hindi-language feature film Dono, in which he starred alongside Paloma Dhillon, daughter of actress Poonam Dhillon.

 The Deol family, though influential and frequently discussed in the media, maintains a low profile by rarely attending social events and keeping their activities private.